If you would like to jump to a specific video in our packing video series, just follow the links below:

 Pack on a room-by-room basis.
 Do not pack articles from the living room in boxes with articles from the kitchen.
 This will save much confusion and time when it is time to unpack.

 Start packing early.
 Consider that if you were to pack only a couple of boxes a day, in thirty days you would have sixty boxes packed.
-You should start in areas where your belongings are not in frequent use – such as the cellar, attic, garage, closet shelves, etc.
+You should start in areas where your belongings are not in frequent use – such as the crawl space, attic, garage, closets, etc.

 It might be necessary to have Great Canadian Van Lines to do some of your packing for you.
 At the very least, it may be necessary to purchase some specialized cartons that will be difficult for you to find elsewhere.
 This category would include such cartons as mattress bags, wardrobe cartons, picture/mirror cartons, and china barrels.